 In Uganda, where most of our clients are self-employed in trade and services, two-thirds of our survey respondents reported that their livelihoods were completely shut down.
 With no savings to fall back on, about half of these families had to limit themselves to one meal a day, while relying on neighbors and home gardens to fill in the gaps.
 Notably, women are more likely than men to report reduced food consumption, along with coping strategies such as sending children to the village to be fed, or just going hungry.

 The incomes of our borrowers in Eurasia and Latin America are more diversified.
 Only twenty percent of our clients’ households depend primarily on a small business.
 A much larger share – about half – rely on income from either formal employment or commercial farming.
 These households are suffering from lost jobs and wages, but the immediate impact on family consumption is less severe than Uganda.
 Most households still have at least one family member working, and for now they can rely on savings to make-up for lost income.

-The economic impact in Eurasia could prove to be longer-lasting, however.
+The impact of COVID on Microfinance clients in Eurasia could prove to be longer-lasting, however.
 Only a third of workers who experienced job losses describe their situation as temporary.
 By contrast, the informal sector in Africa, which is made up of smaller, more adaptable businesses, is likely to rebound more quickly.
 Moreover, the prevalence of subsistence farming and strong social networks in Uganda provide an added measure of resilience.

 These factors affect customer perceptions about their financial outlook.
 With some flexibility, fully 90 percent of borrowers in Uganda are optimistic that they will be able to repay their loans from FINCA.
 But this number drops to 65 percent in Eurasia, even though their household conditions are less precarious than in Uganda.
 In Guatemala, 70 percent of our female clients expect the situation will go back to normal within three months and about half are even planning to expand their production.